dino460/Synchronicity/README.md

 > Still in construction.
 There are some neat configurations you can do in-engine while editing the game.
-I'll explain them on a later date.
+I'll explain them... some day... when there is enough time for it.

 ## Contributing